Bibliography

 That interpretive layer gave these shows their edge.
 Irony goes beyond merely producing laughter to create a divide between those who “get” the joke and those who don’t.
 At the same time, satire’s effectiveness came from its ability to expose contradictions in power.
 By presenting reality through exaggeration, inversion, or parody, shows like TW3 and Laugh-In revealed what felt absurd about the political moment itself.

 This effectively turned comedy into a form of cultural and political participation.
-For audiences increasingly attuned to political tension, this kind of humor felt more relevant than neutral entertainment.
+For audiences increasingly attuned to political tension, this kind of humor felt more relevant than neutral entertainment, according to Satire TV: Politics and Comedy in the Post-Network Era.

 Taken together, these shows reflected a shift in both politics and audience expectations.
 As public life became more turbulent and visible, late night was no longer expected to simply entertain.
 Neutrality may have helped establish the genre, but satire revealed a growing appetite and capacity for commentary that took a clearer stance.